IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 ### Candidate Criteria

-- **Membership**: All individuals standing for election as a member of this committee _MUST BE_ a Member of Intersect in good standing.
+- **Membership**: All individuals standing for election as a member of this committee _MUST BE_ an Individual Member, Seed Funder Member, or Enterprise Member of Intersect in good standing.
+Associate members are not eligible to sit on committees.
 - **Open Source Experience**: All individuals standing for election as a member of this committee _SHOULD_ supply evidence of their experience working with and contributing to open source projects.
 There is no requirement that these